Defects in N=1 minimal models and RG flows: The supersymmetric setup

 Another way of saying this is that the extended symmetry includes the supercurrent modes $G_{r}$ that intertwine between the two NS-representations $[(l,0;n)]$ and $[(l,1;n)]$.
 These two representations have the same $\mathcal{S}$-matrix elements with any NS-sector representation, and thus the two defects $\mathcal{L}_{[(\lambda,0;\nu)]}$ and $\mathcal{L}_{[(\lambda,1;\nu)]}$ act identically, namely as $\mathcal{L}_{[(\lambda;\nu)]}$.

 Obviously, there is now no analogue of the coset defect corresponding to $(-1)^{F_s}$, see eq.~(\ref{010act}).
-Furthermore, the worldsheet fermion number defect of Section~\ref{sec:worldsheetferm} is not a proper symmetry any longer since it does not commute with all the ${\cal N}=1$ superconformal generators.
+Furthermore, the chiral fermion number defect of Section~\ref{sec:worldsheetferm} cannot be realised by such a defect since it does not commute with the entire extended chiral algebra.
 (It anti-commutes with the supercurrent modes.)

 The natural analogue of the perturbation in Section~\ref{sec:deformations} is now a perturbation by $G_{-\frac{1}{2}}\phi_{[(0;n)]}$, where $n$ is integer.
 This perturbation now preserves the defects (in the sense of eq.~(\ref{preservation})) that lie in the set, cf.\ eq.~(\ref{Cp}) \be \mathcal{C}^{({\rm susy})}_2(p)=\left\{\mathcal{L}_{[(\lambda;0)]}|\lambda\in\mathbb{N};\, \lambda\leq \tfrac{p}{2}-1 \right\} \ . \ee The analysis around eq.~(\ref{qdim as funcion of q}) goes through essentially unchanged, and we conclude that\footnote{In the present set-up only Case 1 is relevant.} the defect considerations suggest the flows \be \mathcal{SM}(p,sp + I ) \xrightarrow{\phi_{(0;s)}}\mathcal{SM}(p,sp - I ) \ , \ee where $s$ and $I$ are arbitrary integers.